collapsed-stacks/startups/questions/169/are-there-tax-related-benefits-to-incorporating-a-sole-proprietorship-in-canada.md

 - posted by: [Nick Wilde](https://stackexchange.com/users/454046/nick-wilde) on 2014-08-01
 - score: 5

-<p>In Canada a Sole Proprietorship pays no taxes - just the proprietor  and doesn't really count as a corporation.
-However an incorporated company does pay corporate taxes and then the directors/share holders pay taxes on any dividends etc. </p>
+In Canada a Sole Proprietorship pays no taxes - just the proprietor  and doesn't really count as a corporation.
+However an incorporated company does pay corporate taxes and then the directors/share holders pay taxes on any dividends etc.

-<p>So in summary incorporating doesn't <em>exactly</em> mean you pay twice but you do have to do twice the paperwork and there is <em>some</em> duplication of taxes.
+So in summary incorporating doesn't *exactly* mean you pay twice but you do have to do twice the paperwork and there is *some* duplication of taxes.
 There are no tax benefits for a small company to incorporate.
-There are liability and other benefits as you mentioned but for taxes if anything it is a detriment.</p>
+There are liability and other benefits as you mentioned but for taxes if anything it is a detriment.